socketstream/socketstream/doc/guide/en/sessions.md

 ### Using Sessions over Websockets

 For optimum speed and flexibility, session data is not retrieved by default when a websocket request is processed by the server.
-Before you do anything with sessions, you'll need to activate the internal `session` [Websocket Middleware](https://github.com/socketstream/socketstream/blob/master/doc/guide/en/websocket_middleware.md) as shown below:
+Before you do anything with sessions, you'll need to activate the internal `session` [Request Middleware](https://github.com/socketstream/socketstream/blob/master/doc/guide/en/request_middleware.md) as shown below:

 ``` javascript
 // server/rpc/app.js